Estimating sample-specific regulatory networks: Supplemental Materials and Methods

 When comparing with the DNase information, we calculated gene degree three different ways:

-where $p_{i}^{(e)}$ is the ``probability'' that TF $i$ is expressed, calculated by taking the inverse CDF of the z-score of the TF's expression compared to the background of its expression in all other samples; $p_{ij}^{(L)}$ is the ``probability'' of the edge from the LIONESS networks, found by taking the inverse CDF of the predicted edge-weight score (which is in z-score units); $p_{ij}^{(m)}$ is the ``probability'' of the edge from the motif data, either $0$ or $1$ based on whether the motif of TF $i$ was found in the promoter of gene $j$.
+where $p_{i}^{(e)}$ is the ``probability'' that TF $i$ is expressed, calculated by taking the inverse CDF of the Z-score of the TF's expression compared to the background of its expression in all other samples; $p_{ij}^{(L)}$ is the ``probability'' of the edge from the LIONESS networks, found by taking the inverse CDF of the predicted edge-weight score (which is in Z-score units); $p_{ij}^{(m)}$ is the ``probability'' of the edge from the motif data, either 0 or 1 based on whether the motif of TF $i$ was found in the promoter of gene $j$.

-\subsection{Clustering networks/expression and running GSEA}
+\subsubsection{Clustering networks/expression and running GSEA}

-Clusters of networks and expression samples were defined based on a hierarchical clustering in which we row-normalized edge-weights (or gene expression) across samples, calculated distance based on the Spearman correlation, and performed a complete-linkage clustering.
-When performing Gene Set Enrichment Analysis (GSEA) on the network targeting we calculated a score for each gene by summing up all predicted edge-weight scores for each gene.
-We then used LIMMA analysis~\cite{smyth2004linear} to determine the differences between the clusters based on these scores and ranked genes based on the log-fold changes.
-We ran a pre-ranked GSEA with $1000$ iterations and observed $68$ significant Reactome pathway signatures~\cite{liberzon2011molecular} with an FDR $<0.1$ and a gene set size less than forty.
-An equivalent clustering/LIMMA/GSEA analysis on the gene expression data resulted in no significant Reactome pathways. \\ \\ \\ \onecolumngrid \begin{subappendices}
+We created clusters of networks and expression samples by clustering either edge-weights, or gene expression levels, respectively.
+To do this we performed a hierarchical clustering in which we row-normalized edge-weights (or gene expression) across samples, calculated distance based on the Spearman correlation, and performed a complete-linkage clustering.
+Spearman correlation was used as a distance metric because the network edges are often not normally distributed.
+For each clustering performed, we took the primary cut of the dendrogram to make exactly two groups of samples for further analysis.

+We performed a LIMMA~\ref{supref_smyth2004} analysis to identify either differentially-expressed or differentially-targeted genes between the two groups of samples defined by the hierarchical clustering.
+A gene's targeting was defined as the sum of all edges pointing to that gene in that sample (the gene's ``in-degree'').
+We also calculated the log fold-change in gene expression/targeting between the two groups of samples and ran a pre-ranked GSEA analysis with 1000 iterations.
+For differences in gene-targeting in network-defined clusters we observed 68 significant Reactome pathway signatures~\ref{supref_liberzon2011} with an FDR $<0.1$ and a gene set size less than forty.
+An equivalent clustering/LIMMA/GSEA analysis evaluating differential-expression on expression-defined clusters resulted in no significant Reactome pathways.